🙍Key Roles and Their Interactions

 UserOperation

 It is like a blueprint that tells the system about a user's intended action.
-To avoid mix-ups, it's not just called a transaction
+To avoid mix-ups, it's not just called a transaction, even though it shares similarities.

 What does it have in common with regular transactions?

-Just like a typical transaction, a UserOperation
+Just like a typical transaction, a UserOperation has details such as:

-: The recipient or destination.calldata
+• to: The recipient or destination.

-: The maximum gas fee.maxPriorityFee
+• maxFeePerGas: The maximum gas fee.

-: Priority fee for faster processing.signature
+• maxPriorityFee: Priority fee for faster processing.

-: A cryptographic proof of authenticity.nonce
+• signature: A cryptographic proof of authenticity.

-: A unique number to prevent replay attacks.
+• nonce: A unique number to prevent replay attacks.

 How is it different?

-contains additional unique fields which are explained separately.
+Apart from the common fields, a UserOperation contains additional unique fields which are explained separately.

-is unique.
+The way the signature works in a UserOperation is unique.
 Instead of being pre-determined by the system, it's up to each individual account's rules to decide how it’s used.

-resembles a transaction in many ways, it also offers more flexibility and customization for users.
+In essence, while a UserOperation resembles a transaction in many ways, it also offers more flexibility and customization for users.

 Sender

-This refers to the client that initiates or sends out a UserOperation
+This refers to the client that initiates or sends out a UserOperation.

 EntryPoint

-A unique contract designed to process batches of UserOperations
+A unique contract designed to process batches of UserOperations.

-they want to work with, creating a whitelist of accepted EntryPoints.
+Bundlers or clients pick and choose which EntryPoint they want to work with, creating a whitelist of accepted EntryPoints.

 Bundler (acting as the middleman, ensuring everything gets processed correctly into the blockchain)

-A type of node (or system participant) that specializes in managing UserOperations
+A type of node (or system participant) that specializes in managing UserOperations.

 Responsibilities:

-and convert them into a valid action, known asEntryPoint.handleOps()
+• Take UserOperations and convert them into a valid action, known as EntryPoint.handleOps(), to be added to a blockchain block.

-, to be added to a blockchain block.There are several ways this can happen:
+• There are several ways this can happen:

-might take on the role of a block builder itself.If the bundler isn't acting as a block builder, it has to work in tandem with established block-building systems, like mev-boost or any other system that separates block proposal from block building (called PBS).
+2. If the bundler isn't acting as a block builder, it has to work in tandem with established block-building systems, like mev-boost or any other system that separates block proposal from block building (called PBS).

 Aggregator (that assists in ensuring multiple signatures are legitimate)